takuya-ki/mocap_ros2_py/README.md

 ## Installation

-1. Connect the USB and LAN cables between the network hub and your Windows computer
+1. Connect the USB between the pn studio hub and your Windows computer (if both of the computers are in the same LAN)
     <img src=image/access_point.jpg width=280>
 2. Set up the communication rules by following these (in case of using Windows defender)
     1. Open wf.msc<br>